anasouardini/scrapeyard/packages/scrapeyard/src/plan/plan.md

     their own criteria and actions
   - actions are callbacks injected by the projects to perform actions on their DB
-  - forking prisma studio might be a good start
+  - forking prisma/drizzle-studio might be a good start

 ## better DX